smith-gj/Reddit-PyCloud/README.md

-# CS2021FinalProject
+# Reddit PyCloud

-Final project for CS2021 at University of Cincinnati written entirely in python.
+This is our final project for CS2021 at University of Cincinnati written entirely in python.
 Accesses reddit API and displays comment/post data in a wordcloud format for subject analysis.

 ## 3rd Party Libraries Used